DO-178C: Traceability

 Diagram illustrating the required bidirectional tracing between certification artifacts, as required by the RTCA DO-178C standard.

 Thin blue-colored traces and blue-filled boxes are required only for Level A. Purple-colored traces and purple-filled boxes are required for Levels A, B, and C. Thick green-colored traces and green-filled boxes are for Levels A, B, C, and D. Level E does not require any tracing.
 The references on each trace arrow represent references to the standard for the objective, the activity, and the review/verification, respectively.

 DO-178 requires documented bidirectional connections (called traces) between the certification artifacts.
 For example, a Low Level Requirement (LLR) is traced up to a High Level Requirement (HLR) it is meant to satisfy, while it is also traced to the lines of source code meant to implement it, the test cases meant to verify the correctness of the source code with respect to the requirement, the results of those tests, etc. A traceability analysis is then used to ensure that each requirement is fulfilled by the source code, that each functional requirement is verified by test, that each line of source code has a purpose (is connected to a requirement), and so forth.
-Traceability analysis accesses the system's completeness.
+Traceability analysis assesses the system's completeness.
 The rigor and detail of the certification artifacts is related to the software level.